musa108/Central-Music/README.md

 # Central Music
-its a web application that display different types of music instrument
+its a landing page that display different types of music instrument.
+# technology used